Skip to main content

 Retrieval systems pull fresh information at query time.
 When you ask about local businesses, the AI often searches the web and integrates current data into its response.

-Structured data sources include Google's Knowledge Graph, Yelp's API, and similar platforms that provide machine-readable business information.
+Structured data sources include Google's Knowledge Graph for Google products, directory databases, business websites with schema markup, and similar machine-readable business information.

 Pro Tip